Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description says 'Use this endpoint to view available services and pricing before placing orders,' which provides clear context.
-It does not explicitly mention exclusions or alternatives, but given the sibling tools, it's implicitly the only catalog browsing tool.
+The description says 'Use this endpoint to view available services and pricing before placing orders.'
+This provides clear usage guidance.
+However, it does not explicitly mention when not to use it or alternatives, but given sibling tool names, the context is sufficient.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.